tonihintikka/opetuslupa_apu/docs/stories/Epic-1-Story-3.md

 ## Definition of Done

 - AppShell component is implemented and responsive
 - Navigation works across all main feature areas
+- Navigation order reflects lesson-centric workflow
 - i18n framework is set up and working with Finnish translations
 - Language switcher UI is implemented in settings
 - Documentation is created for adding new translations